A case study of spatiotemporal forecasting techniques for weather forecasting: Spatiotemporal forecasting: baselines

 \subsection{Matrix autoregression}

 In the above discussion of the snapshot approach, we have seen the main problem of vectorizing the maps (2D-temperature field), i.e., it removes the inter-spatial correlations.
-To tackle this problem, we use the matrix auto-regression, originally proposed in \cite{MAR}; the main idea of matrix autoregression (MAR) is to generalize the vector autoregression (VAR).
-Consider a spatiotempoal tensor $\underline{\mathbf{X}} \in \mathbb{R}^{M \times N \times T}$ at each time $t$, we have a weather map as matrix $\mathbf{X}_{t}$ of size $M \times N$, where $M, N$ correspond to spatial locations/dimensions.
-The authors have formulated the first order MAR model in a bilinear structure as shown below. where $\mathcal{E}_{t}$ is the error matrix at time $t$, $\mathbf{A}$ having size of $M \times M$, and $\mathbf{B}$ having size of $N \times N$.
+To tackle this problem, researchers in \cite{MAR} proposed the matrix autoregression, the main idea of matrix autoregression (MAR) is to generalize the vector autoregression (VAR), an excellent attempt to incorporate spatial features.
+Consider a spatiotemporal tensor $\underline{\mathbf{X}} \in \mathbb{R}^{M \times N \times T}$ at each time $t$, we have a weather map as matrix $\mathbf{X}_{t}$ of size $M \times N$, where $M, N$ correspond to spatial locations/dimensions.
+The authors have formulated the first-order MAR model in a bilinear structure, as shown below: where $\mathcal{E}_{t}$ is the error matrix at time $t$, $\mathbf{A}$ having size of $M \times M$, and $\mathbf{B}$ having size of $N \times N$.
 The authors claim that framing matrix values time series as above has two main benefits: \begin{itemize} \item This formulation offers substantial reduction of parameters as compared vectorization based.
-That is, MAR only needs $(M^2+N^2)$, while VAR for the same data will require $(MN)^2$ parameters. \item The coefficients $\mathbf{A}$ \& $\mathbf{B}$ are well interpretable depending upon problem at hand. \end{itemize} The authors propose many approaches to find the coefficient matrices; here, we will use the alternating least-squares-based method.
-Finally, we can formulate the optimization problem as below:\\ \\ The above problem has a proven closed-form solution, which can be found by simply setting the corresponding partial derivative of the objective function to zero, and update rules can be written as:\\
+That is, MAR only needs $(M^2+N^2)$, while VAR for the same data will require $(MN)^2$ parameters.
+However, when problem size or regression order increases, coefficient estimations can become challenging.
+In such cases, alternative low-parametric solutions must be explored. \item The coefficients $\mathbf{A}$ \& $\mathbf{B}$ are well interpretable depending upon problem at hand and an be easily estimated using gradient based methods. \end{itemize}